progressivis/progressivis/doc/notebooks.md

 This first tab does two things:

-* designate columns to be ignored
+* Designate columns to be ignored
-* designate columns to be treated as categorical, as this characteristic cannot be deduced from the physical type of the column, because it is linked to the semantics of the data.
+* Designate columns to be treated as categorical, as this characteristic cannot be deduced from the physical type of the column, because it is linked to the semantics of the data.

 The other tabs allow you to associate the desired descriptive statistics and filtering operations with each column.
 Grouping columns by type family is motivated by the need to associate appropriate operations with each family (for example, variance computing is only justified for numerical types).